MODEL PORTFOLIO

 • Any rating downgrade of the Philippine sovereign would have a negative impact on Security Bank.

-• Capital ratios have fallen due to brisk RWA growth and are now behind peers.
-They are set to fall by a further ~1 ppt from the buying of a 25% stake in Home Credit Finance Philippines (HCPH) from MUFG, which would take the CET1 ratio to ~12%.
-We regard this level as low, but do not rule out capital support from MUFG if needed.
+• Capital ratios have fallen due to brisk RWA growth and now trail peers.
+We view current levels as low, but do not rule out capital support from MUFG if needed.

 Key Metric